intel/ai-reference-models/docs/general/tensorflow/LaunchBenchmark.md

                         used when this value is set.
 If used in conjunction with --num-cores, all cores will be allocated on the single socket.
+  --num-instances NUM_INSTANCES
+                        Specify the number of instances to run.
   -n NUM_CORES, --num-cores NUM_CORES
                         Specify the number of cores to use.
 If the parameter is not specified or is -1, all cores will be used.